florixak/UHCRun-Revamp/README.md

 - **Custom Kits, Perks, Drops, and Recipes**: Customize kits, loot drops, and crafting recipes for a unique gameplay experience.
 - **Custom Ore Generation**: You do not like standard amount of ore generating?
 Customize it to suit your preferences.
+- **MySQL Support**: Save player data in the database and always have it at hand.

 ## Prerequisites